 With this method, you’ll have nearly one-third of your money to be spent on what matters to you.
 After all, life is too short to keep saying no to the things that make you happy.

 2: Invest in these 20 stocks and you could be a millionaire

-With headlines touting the 10, 15 or 20 must-buy stocks, it is easy for investors to think that they can make a profit by timing the market and buying individual stocks.
+Many headlines tout the best 10, 15 or 20 stocks you must buy.
 Well-meaning or not, this is advice that can easily go wrong.

 To quote billionaire investor and entrepreneur Mark Cuban, “everyone is a genius in a bull market.”
 But what happens when markets go south?
 If you’re investing into stocks without really understanding the fundamentals, you could eventually lose money if there’s a market correction.

 Time and again, research has shown that putting money regularly into low-cost index funds historically delivers better returns than stock picking.
 An exchange traded fund (ETF) that tracks the S&P 500 index for instance allows you to buy a tiny bit of each of the 500 stocks within the index.
 Your investment risk is much more diversified compared to you buying just a few individual stocks.